awesomerank/awesomerank.github.io/lists/mre/awesome-static-analysis.md

 ## Configuration Management

+* [ansible-lint ★699](willthames/ansible-lint) - Checks playbooks for practices and behaviour that could potentially be improved
+* [foodcritic](http://www.foodcritic.io/) - A lint tool that checks Chef cookbooks for common problems.
 * [Puppet Lint ★625](rodjek/puppet-lint) - Check that your Puppet manifests conform to the style guide.

 ## CSS